 MedEvolve Inc. recognized for program to protect patient privacy, prevent medical billing fraud, and comply with federal regulations

-(Washington) – Today the Healthcare Business Management Association (HBMA) announced that MedEvolve Inc. is now accredited under the HBMA Compliance Accreditation Program for revenue cycle management (RCM) companies (a.k.a., medical billing and medical practice management companies) and offered its congratulations.
+(Washington) – Today the Healthcare Business Management Association (HBMA) announced that MedEvolve Inc. cycle management (RCM) companies (a.k.a., medical billing and medical practice management companies) and offered its congratulations.
 The HBMA Compliance Accreditation Program is designed to assess compliance with a range of federal healthcare industry regulations, including provisions to protect patient privacy under HIPAA, promote cybersecurity, and prevent fraud, waste, and abuse in medical billing.

 MedEvolve, Inc., is a leading provider of RCM services and technology solutions that provide unmatched transparency, automation and accountability for healthcare organizations.
 The company is based in Little Rock, Arkansas and serves over 450 medical practices throughout the United States.
 “We are very proud to renew our HBMA compliance accreditation which was established last year.
 This recognition emphasizes our continued commitment to meeting and exceeding healthcare regulatory requirements and medical billing practice standards,” said Matt Rolfes, President and CEO of MedEvolve.
 “Additionally, it reinforces our commitment to protecting our clients’ data and preventing future threats.”